 In addition to having good practices for information-sharing, we also have an organizational structure that fosters the distribution of information across the entire organization.
 We’ve been inspired by Sociocracy 3.0 to adopt the circles as an organizational structure.
 Each team member is free to join any circle within the organization which results in double-linking and the proliferation of relevant information within other circles.

 Another key area of transparency is financial.
-In standard organizations, company leadership also factors-in the financial situation of the company when they’re making decisions.
+In standard organizations, company leadership also factors in the financial situation of the company when they’re making decisions.
 We find that enabling employees to make decisions also requires financial information to be made available.
 Within ST6, each employee has full access to the complete state of company finances, which is provided to them via a shared reporting account in Quickbooks.
 They can run any financial report or dig into every transaction that the company makes.
 As you can imagine, the financial accountability of ST6 is far greater than any other private company.
 In fact, we find that even public institutions don’t provide such direct access to financial information to their constituents.

 We share all of the analysis relating to our formation of pricing.
 Each employee also sees the invoices we send out.
 They see the rates at which we bill the client for every person in the company.
 Quickbooks not only lets employees see the spending but the salaries as well.
 So each employee knows what everybody in the company is making, including the founders and partners within the company.
 That’s key to the enablement of employees to get involved in the decision-making process!

 This whole exercise wouldn’t be worth the time if we didn’t find our results to be exceptional.
 As I mentioned in the beginning of the post: we’re self-sustainable, 10x more profitable than the top 3 closest competitors in our segment, our average employee compensation is 20% higher than what the competitors offer, and our employee churn rate for this entire time has been 0.
-This approach not only leads to excellent performance, but it also enables all sorts of useful behavior.
-For example, employees can now set their own salaries and my life is much easier because I no longer have to think about who is getting a fair compensation and who isn’t.
-The drama and tension around compensation is completely gone - nobody thinks about it.
+This approach not only leads to excellent performance, but also enables all sorts of useful behavior.
+For example, employees can now set their own salaries and my life is much easier because I no longer have to think about who is getting fair compensation and who isn’t.
+The drama and tension around compensation are completely gone—nobody thinks about it.
 Our entire focus is on solving problems and realizing the vision of the company!

 Of course, we didn’t invent any of this ourselves.
 By the time Stefan, Ivaylo, and I started ST6, we had already built up a lot of experience with the problems of insufficient transparency and accountability.
 Stefan pushed us to learn more about what other competent people were doing.
 As the saying goes- “good artists copy; great artists steal” and we too are shameless about the fact that we’ve “stolen” some of these ideas from other successful entrepreneurs.
 In particular, from Ray Dalio’s “Radical Transparency,” Frederic LaLoux’s “Reinventing Organizations,” Kagan & Lahey’s “Deliberately Developmental Organizations,” and Sociocracy 3.0.